 2. Notice.
 Members will be notified of the Call for Candidates by electronic mail unless they request otherwise or do not have a viable email address on file with SEJ.
 The Elections committee will follow up the initial notice with a subsequent notice on the SEJ-Member Notification listserv before the deadline for filing a notice of the candidate's intention to run for the board.
 The Call for Candidates will also be posted on SEJ’s members-only web page and may be posted on the home page as well.

 4. Voter List.
-The committee shall prepare a list of eligible voters who are members in good standing as of 35 days prior to the annual membership meeting.
+The committee shall prepare a list of eligible voters who are members in good standing as of 35 days prior to the annual membership meetingbut not on or before the deadline of members to respond to the call for candidates.
 Ballots shall be made available only to persons on the eligible voter list.

 1. Ballots.
 The committee shall prepare a ballot for each category of director listing candidates in alphabetical order when using paper ballots and random order when using electronic ballots, with a box next to each name for casting a vote.
 In the event the board has proposed one or more amendments to the bylaws, the appropriate language shall also be included on the ballots, with boxes for both "yes" and "no" responses.
 Voting instructions shall be listed at the top of the ballot.
 To protect against the counterfeiting of paper ballots, the Elections committee may employ appropriate means such as the selection of certain papers having unusual colors or watermarks.

 2. Review.
 Prior to distributing the ballots and election information, the board secretary shall review the ballot and other materials included to assure the information complies with the bylaws and election policies.